r1m/GSExtended/README.md

 By default GS only loads your friends and people you interact with.
 There is an option in the script preferences to force user data loading.
 BUT I strongly advise to not use it when you are in a big broadcast like Caleb's (>300 listeners).

-**'Show real Votes' button is not displayed**
+**What 'Show real Votes' button does ?**

-It appears after a while
+It show the number of vote from listener that are currently still listening.
+It can be wrong because some listeners appear offline but they aren't...
+GS bug.

 **What the vote tooltip means?**
 ```